 When visiting Peru or Ecuador, it’s impossible not to hear about roasted guinea pigs.
-Kept as pets in Europe, these little rodents are considered a national dish in both of these countries to the extent that fried guinea pig, aka cuy, is present on the Peruvian version of Last Supper in the cathedral in Cuzco.
+Kept as pets in Europe, these little rodents are considered a national dish in both of these countries.
+Fried guinea pig, aka cuy, is present in the Peruvian version of the Last Supper in the cathedral in Cuzco.

-Enjoy Quito’s nightlife
+9. Enjoy Quito’s Nightlife

 When I arrived at my hostel in Quito after a long and awful flight from London via Miami, I wanted to go to bed and rest.
-To my surprise, before even leaving my bags at the room I got a shot and a piece of cake.
+To my surprise, before even leaving my bags in the room I got a shot and a piece of cake.
 ‘More drinks are in the lobby!’ someone said to me right after my ‘arrival treat’.

 Hostel Vibes was one of the best hostels I’ve ever stayed in!
 The owner, Santiago, was super helpful and everyone who was planning on staying just for a night or two ended up staying for a week or longer.
 Even if there was officially no space at the hostel Santiago was willing to help people who stayed there before.